-Applying to do an Internship, Traineeship or Research only placement
+Applying to do an Erasmus+ Internship or Traineeship placement - EU student

 - Internships, Traineeships and research only students are administered and managed by the academic department that has accepted and authorised their placement.